unrvld/ODP.VisitorGroups/README.md

-# Visitor Groups for Optimizeley Data Platform
+# Visitor Groups for Optimizely Data Platform

 Vistor groups for the Optimizely Data platform, supports Optimizely CMS 11 and 12.